5 Fundraising Must-Haves For In-Person Events

 - Competitions (29%)

-As you organize your event, you’ll also want to consider how you can tell your nonprofit’s story through the event’s activities to remind attendees of the impact they’re making by showing up.
-Think of ways you can showcase your brand and mission during your event.
+As you organize your future events, you’ll also want to consider how you can tell your nonprofit’s story through the event’s activities to remind attendees of the impact they’re making by showing up.
 For example, ACE’s music and fashion show showcased the culture of the people the nonprofit serves.

 Fundraising event platforms can assist in adding value to and increasing engagement with your events through features such as: